Class of 2010

 “I’ve always wanted to be in the medical field.
-I wasn’t interested in becoming a doctor because of the time commitment and years of schooling – so I discovered nursing was a perfect fit for me,” recalls Justin Bilik `11, who recently completed Washington College’s 3:2 nursing program at Johns Hopkins University.
+I wasn’t interested in becoming a doctor because of the time commitment and years of schooling – so I discovered nursing was a perfect fit for me,” recalls Bilik, who majored in biology with a minor in Spanish.

 “I have great memories of all the professors at Washington College,” says Justin.
 “In my junior year, I worked for Dr. Rosemary Ford as her lab assistant.
 The College really helped prepare me for nursing school.”